ZeppelinBot/Vety/docs/docs/plugins/event-listeners.md

 # Event listeners

-Like plugins, event handlers in Knub are plain JavaScript objects.
+Like plugins, event handlers in Vety are plain JavaScript objects.

 There are two helper functions, `guildPluginEventListener()` and `globalPluginEventListener()`, that can be used to create slash commands for guild plugins and global plugins respectively.